YouAppi/youappi-sdk-android-demo/README.md

 * On the project run menu select the desired demo app you would like to run.
 * Press the run button and wait for the demo app to load.

+### How do I get the latest SDK? ###
+* Please make sure to take the assets from the support website.
+* Note that the demo apps listed here do not always contain the updated SDK versions.